 Go ahead and take a look at the Marlowe film trailer:

 And here’s the introduction to that same picture.
-Note the accompanying song, which makes clear that Marlowe was based on Chandler’s 1949 novel, The Little Sister:
+Note the accompanying song (by Orpheus), which makes clear that Marlowe was based on Chandler’s 1949 novel, The Little Sister:

 The most often criticized adaptation of Chandler’s work has to be director Robert Altman’s 1973 silver-screen version of The Long Goodbye (1953).
 Marlowe fans usually grouse about it because they don’t think that star Elliott Gould was a good choice to play the Los Angeles investigator, and because Altman changed the story’s ending.
 Personally, I prefer the way that Gould’s Goodbye concludes, but then I’m not averse to stirring up a bit of trouble now and then.
 Future California governor Arnold Schwarzenegger has a small part in this film as a muscle-bound thug.
 Watch the trailer: